jostly/template-sbt-travis/README.md

 ## Creating a release

+Release is done via [sbt-release plugin](https://github.com/sbt/sbt-release)

 Do `sbt "release with-defaults"` from command line, or `release with-defaults` from within sbt.
 This will create a tag and push to origin, which will trigger another build on Travis, on the newly created tag, publishing that version to bintray.

+Alternatively do `sbt release` to specify other values than the default for release version and next version, like bumping minor or major version.

 ## Configuration